 If your mint still has time, you should determine its age.

-- If this is its first season growing, you need to make sure that this is the first or second time you harvest it.
+- If this is its first season growing, you need to ensure this is the first or second time you harvest it.

-- In case it’s older than that, it doesn’t matter if this is the first or fifth time you’re harvesting it.
+- In case it’s older, it doesn’t matter if this is the first or fifth time you’re harvesting it.

 Finally, how tall is your plant?
-If it has reached about 4 inches of growth, you can harvest it by cutting half of each stem.
+If it has reached about 4″ of growth, you can harvest it by cutting half of each stem.

-It’s pretty simple, so don’t be confused and just move gradually from one point to the other.
+It’s pretty simple, so don’t be confused and just move gradually from one point to another.

-- When you want to pinch off leaves from your mint, always take the ones growing at the top because they would be more flavorful and softer than those growing at the bottom.
+- When you want to pinch off leaves from your mint, always take the ones growing at the top.
+They will be more flavorful and softer than those growing at the bottom.

 Doing this also makes it easier for the plant to produce new growth.

 - Always cut your mint just above the node on which leaves are growing.
-This is very important because it stimulates new growth to appear faster.
-Plants grow their leaves and stem from “buds” that are located beneath each set of leaves.
+This is extremely important because it stimulates new growth to appear faster.
+Plants grow their leaves and stem from “buds” located beneath each set of leaves.

-- Harvest your mint plants in the morning when they’re no longer wet because of dew.
+- Harvest your mint plants in the morning when the leaves are no longer wet because of dew.
 This makes the process of drying them easier.

-- Don’t let your mint fully flower or else it won’t continue producing new growth for you.
-So, always try to harvest it when flowering buds start to appear.
+- Don’t let your mint to fully flower, or it won’t continue producing new growth for you.
+Always try to harvest it when flowering buds start to appear.

-- Finally, you can use some of the stems you cut from your mint to grow them in your garden.
-In fact, propagating mint from cuttings is the most reliable method of growing this herb.
+- Finally, you can use some of the stems you cut from your mint to grow in your garden.
+Propagating mint from cuttings is the most reliable method of growing this herb.
 Check this article “- ” to know more about it.